Rejuvelac is a drink made by infusing already-sprouted grains in pure water for about 1-3 days. The strained fermented liquid is rejuvelac.

 Healthwise, it is known for its "rejuvenating" properties, hence the name.
 It’s essentially like making a combination liquid probiotic and enzyme supplement.

 Rejuvelac is not commonly found in stores, like kombucha or kefir, it must be made at home.
-One of the best parts to making homemade rejuvelac is that it is VERY easy to do, requiring minimal supplies.
+One of the best parts to making homemade rejuvelac is that it is VERY easy to do, requiring minimal ingredients and supplies.

 Most nutrition and diet enthusiasts are aware that it's good to include some kind of fermented foods in the diet on a regular basis.
 We like to change it up with variety and rejuvelac is a simple to make option over other more technical fermented food recipes and drinks that may require special cultures or equipment.